Derekkk/WSDM18_codes/README.md

 WSDM 2018
 https://arxiv.org/abs/1711.08726

-(Here we use the public SNLI+MNLI data for example, since the AliExpress Data cannot be released.)
+(Here we use the public SNLI+MNLI data for example.)

 This repository contains the following components: